 The first thing you should know about Great Smoky Mountains is that it is the nation’s busiest park with more than nine million visitors every year.
 It covers 800 square miles of mountainous land and preserves some of the world’s most stunning deciduous forests.
 It also preserves churches, cabins, farmhouses and barns of the mountainous people who began settling in the late 1700s.

 With 800 miles of hiking trails it is surprising that relatively few visitors actually walk the trails; most choose the scenic view from their cars.
 But the designated international biosphere reserve is home to an incomparable variety of plants and animals, and is worth a more than a passing by.

 The Smoky Mountains are among the oldest on earth.
-Ice Age glaciers came to a hault just short of these mountains which have become a junction to northern and southern vegetation.
+Ice Age glaciers came to a halt just short of these mountains which have become a junction to northern and southern vegetation.

-The park preserves is rich in Southern Appalachian history and the mountains have given a home to many people, from prehistoric Paleo Indians to Civilian Conservation Corps enrollees in the 20th century.
+The park preserves are rich in Southern Appalachian history and the mountains have given a home to many people, from prehistoric Paleo Indians to Civilian Conservation Corps enrollees in the 20th century.

 When to Visit